alpinegizmo/xml_serialization/README.markdown

 The first version of this code was written by Larry Baltz of [FolkLogic](http://folklogic.com) for [Mirai España](http://miraiespana.com/).

-Copyright (c) 2008 Mirai España, S.L., (c) 2009 FolkLogic SARL See MIT-LICENSE for details.
+Copyright (c) 2008 Mirai España, S.L., (c) 2009 FolkLogic SARL.
+See MIT-LICENSE for details.